 Transform your hardscaping project into a stunning outdoor oasis with our durable concrete pavers that are perfect for creating both intimate and grand patios.

-Our most popular pavers for patio projects include Copthorne®, Artline™, Nordic Cobble™ and Estate Wall™.
+Our most popular pavers for patio projects include Beacon Hill™ Smooth, Umbriano®, and Richcliff®.

-In addition to concrete patio pavers, we offer heavy-duty pavers that act as retaining wall blocks to provide an extra layer of stability for your raised concrete patio.
+In addition to concrete patio pavers, we offer heavy-duty retaining wall blocks designed to provide structural support to your raised concrete patio.

-Our most popular wall pavers for retaining walls include Sienastone™, Dura-Hold II® and Pisa™.
+Our most popular retaining wall blocks for raised patios include U-Cara®, Lineo™, and Pisa™.

 Need help building your raised paver patio?
 Find a Unilock Authorized Contractor